opengeospatial/OGC-Web-API-Guidelines/README.md

 Allow ‘?’ operator to send selection queries (specify a search or filter option).

+#### OBJECTIVE: Agree on the mechanism or conclude on an alternative approach.

 ### Principle #14 – Security

 [Follow the discussion on GitHub Issue 16 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/16)